2 Part Course |

 • Identifying your minimum acceptable outcome

 • Exercise: Two to Four participants.
-“The Downsize”, as main board directors, try to persuade two junior but respected department heads to lose some of their people as part of a cost-cutting exercise.
+“The Downsize”, as main board directors persuade two junior, but respected, department heads to lose some of their people as part of a cost-cutting exercise.
 Will you achieve your goal, or will your colleagues get their way instead?

 • The importance of setting an option matrix